Skip to main content

 Growth hormone (GH) is a powerful anabolic hormone that plays a critical role in cellular repair, muscle growth, and metabolic health.
 The vast majority of your daily GH is released during the deep stages of sleep, specifically slow-wave sleep.
 When sleep is curtailed or fragmented, you miss this vital window of opportunity for repair and regeneration.

 The consequences of a GH deficit are significant.
 You may experience slower recovery from exercise, a loss of muscle mass, increased body fat, and a general decline in physical performance.
 The vibrant feeling of a well-rested body is replaced by a persistent sense of sluggishness and physical decline.
-Restoring healthy GH levels is a cornerstone of recovering from and reclaiming your physical vitality.
+Restoring healthy GH levels is a cornerstone of recovering from sleep debt and reclaiming your physical vitality.

 The Impact on Sex Hormones